Diazepam for muscle spasm

 What if I give too much?

-We use medicines to make our children feel better, but sometimes they have unwanted effects (side-effects).
+We use medicines to make our children better, but sometimes they have other effects that we don’t want (side effects).

 Other side-effects you need to know about